abdallaox/HBV_python_implementation/README.md

 I've been experimenting with the model lately and—in an endeavour to better understand the logic behind it—I decided to implement my own version—in Python, following an intuitive object-oriented programming approach.

-This versioin implements the snow, soil, response and routing routines—controled by 14 calibratable parameters as shown below.
-In addition to calibration and uncertainty analysis modules.
+This versioin implements the snow, soil, response and routing routines—controled by 14 calibratable parameters as shown below—In addition to calibration and uncertainty analysis modules.
 ```python
 parameters   = {
                   'snow':        ['TT', 'CFMAX', 'SFCF', 'CFR', 'CWH'],